SmartBoy84/Digifile/README.md

 After it finishes, run `build_heirarchy.mjs {download_dir}` to re-built the file heirarchy!

 Pressing the `pause` button generates a list of all the currently indexed files.
 I've also provided a small `generate_progress.mjs` helper utility to construct this progress file in case the process was stopped some otherway.
+* This utility will generate the progress report regardless of whether `build_heirarchy.mjs` has been run on it or not - this allows you to regularly update your database

 Supply `progress.txt` when scraping to continue from where the scraper left off